 Sebacina epigaea - white pustules converging to become a flat waxy, jelly crust.
 In the Sebacinales order.
 See also Tremella globispora.

-Ascomycota - the following jellies are completely unrelated and belong to the Ascomycota, the first two in the Pezizomycetes where you find the large cups and the others in the Leotiomycetes class, where you find some small cups and earth tongues.
+Ascomycota - the following jellies are completely unrelated and belong to the Ascomycota, the first two in the Pezizomycetes where you find the large cups and the others in the Leotiomycetes class, where you find some small cups and earth tongues (just as you might guess from the general habit of the Pezizomycetes growing on the ground and the Leotiomycetes growing on wood and being more frequently small).

 Pseudosarcosoma (Sarcosoma) latahense - smaller, <5cm, young top surface somewhat purplish-black, thickened base somewhat gelatinous

-Bulgaria inquinans - black jelly cushions on hardwood less convoluted than Exidia glandulosa.
-Recognized by brown scurfy exterior when young and black spores that stain your hands.
+Bulgaria inquinans - black jelly cushions on hardwood, not convoluted like Exidia glandulosa and with a brown scurfy exterior when young and black spores that stain your hands.
 Related to some earth tongues.
-(Leotiales)
+(Leotiales).
+Plectania melastoma is similar but not gelatinous.